akshitaGcodes/Simple-Inventory-Billing-GST-Management-System/README.md

 # Simple Inventory , Billing & GST Management System

+This project is a student-level GST Management System for a stationary shop built to master advanced C and console interface mechanics.
+New features, UI optimizations, and stability patches are being pushed regularly.

 A lightweight, terminal-based inventory management and billing application written in C. The system features a multi-role interface designed to handle real-time stock tracking, item modifications, and automated billing workflows.

 ---